 You can browse through our vegan gluten-free dessert recipes or check out

 Chocolate cake – wet ingredients

 - This recipe is to make a one-layer chocolate sponge cake base in a 9-inch cake pan.
-If you need double layer (like on the photos), double the recipe and bake them separately in two 9-inch cake pans.
+If you need a double layer (like in the photos), double the recipe and bake them separately in two 9-inch cake pans.

 - Mix dry ingredients – Take a glass bowl and add all dry ingredients: oat flour, cocoa powder, coconut sugar, psyllium husk (or ground flax seeds), and baking soda.
 Mix with a spatula or a spoon.

 - Add dairy-free milk and apple cider vinegar to the dry mix and stir until you get a smooth batter.

 - Add peanut butter and apple sauce and mix again.